jphong125/stellaapic/Writerside/topics/End-Round.md

 # End Round

 ## Overview
-Every time a game round is over, the Stella system will call EndRound method, so that Operator can finalize the game round transactions on their side in real time.
+Every time a game round is over, the Kyren system will call EndRound method, so that Operator can finalize the game round transactions on their side in real time.

-If Operator does not need to finalize transactions in real time it is strongly recommended to disable EndRound functionality on the Stella side.
+If Operator does not need to finalize transactions in real time it is strongly recommended to disable EndRound functionality on the Kyren side.

 Important: EndRound request may be sent more than once.
-(When Stella do not received response) If the game round is already finalized, Operator should  ignore the EndRound request and return the success response.
+(When Kyren do not received response) If the game round is already finalized, Operator should  ignore the EndRound request and return the success response.